Lew1s777/ct/README.md

-Chey assume that you have read the official documents and understand the concepts.
+**I assume that you have read the official documents and understand the concepts.**

 index
 ---